Top 70 Best Under Stairs Ideas – Storage Designs

 As a lover of wine, you know that external factors can ruin your wine so you need to protect your bottles by installing the right amount of insulation.
 This will help your room maintain a steady temperature and moisture level.
 It will also help keep your energy costs down by preventing your cooling unit from working too hard.

 Your biggest decision will be how to finish the front.
 Using glass to enclose the front of the space will make for a beautiful display but it can also increase the cost significantly since you’ll need to buy insulated glass.
 Another option is to enclose the space with regular walls and then have a single insulated door with a glass panel.

-Don’t forget to include lighting in your new wine cellar.
+Don’t forget to include lighting.
 This will make it easier to find that perfect bottle.
 Plus, you can turn it on and have a visually stunning element in your home when guests come over.
 Hidden LED lights are a perfect choice.
 They have a low energy demand and produce very little heat.
 You can mount them almost anywhere and create a variety of lighting schemes, from bright task light to soft accenting.

 5. Under Stairs Mini-Bar Display Ideas

 If you love to entertain, you may be missing out on an opportunity to have a bar in your home.
 A bar under the stairs can give you a place to elegantly display liquor bottles.
 You can also mix drinks without heading to the kitchen, allowing the conversation to carry on while you make martinis.

 Start by designing the space.
 Do you have a drinks fridge that you want to include in your design?
 Start by building lower cabinets around this fridge.
 Then finish the top of the cabinets with a counter area large enough to work on.